-published almost 3 years ago
+published about 3 years ago

 One of the things that haunts my thoughts at night is this: what makes one product better than another?
 What differentiates software?
 What, exactly, is the way you can discover how to change the question “Why should I use this?” into “Why shouldn’t I use this?”